Planning the script

 - If you commented out any actions while troubleshooting the script, either delete the actions if you determined they aren't necessary, or uncomment the actions.
 Comments are not supported in active tests, because they create unneeded communication within the browser agent and they may affect the test results.

 .htmlas the locator.
 The Recorder creates these actions when you click the scroll bar or anywhere in the web page where there isn’t an element.
 If you need to scroll down the page and have a scroll wheel on your mouse, use the wheel instead of clicking the scroll bar.

 - As needed, organize actions into steps that allow you to easily analyze the data.
 Each step should represent a single page load.
 If you have a step that makes multiple AJAX calls or visits more than one page, it will be hard to distinguish the total response time.
 Insert step barriers to split up the calls that are made and give you a more accurate representation of how long it took for each AJAX call or page load to occur.

 - Make sure that each step ends with a Wait or Validate action.
 A step should never end with any other action.
 When an action is made on the page that either results in an AJAX call or loads a new page, the Wait action allows the script to display the results for that specific step.
 The Validate action verifies that the step performed as expected.

 - Include a content match in each step.
 Sometimes the script will load a different page than expected but will return a success.
 A simple text validation verifies that the script loads the correct page.
 Make sure the string you specify for the content match is content that will not change or be removed from the page.

 - Edit the default script and step names to provide unique and meaningful names.
 Using names that clearly identify the purpose of the script and each step makes maintaining the script easier.

 When you have cleaned up the script, run the script on your local machine.
-Make sure that the script plays back successfully before uploading it to the Dynatrace Portal.
+Make sure that the script plays back successfully before uploading it to the Synthetic Classic Portal.